ArmandPhilippot/configs/packages/eslint-config/README.md

 #### Prettier

-If you use Prettier you should pass the following flag to disable some rules that might be conflicting with Prettier:
+Some rules might be conflicting with Prettier.
+If you're using Prettier and notice some conflicts, instead of overriding the rules manually you can enable the Prettier flag:

 ```js
 import arphi from "@arphi/eslint-config";